pgdd/pgdd/README.md

 ### 🌟 Highlights

 #### 🎙️ About:
+From Parisian agencies 🗼 to founding startups 🌆 and freelancing, I've evolved as a full-stack developer with a keen focus on the React environment.
+My journey has taken me to train developers from diverse backgrounds using Agile methodologies in educational institutions and corporate settings.

-Starting from Parisian agencies 🗼 and moving through the challenges of founding startups 🌆, I've matured into a seasoned full-stack developer and dedicated JavaScript trainer.
-Now looking to contribute as a lead senior developer, I am drawn to environments where teamwork 🤝 and innovation are paramount for the success of projects and businesses.
+I'm eager to step into a lead developer role, especially in projects where teamwork 🤝 and innovation 💡 are paramount for the greater good of the business.

 #### 📍 Work Preferences:
 - 🇩🇪 **Location**: